gradle/gradle/design-docs/ide-integration.md

         IdeaProjectJavaSourceSettings getJavaSourceSettings()
     }

-TBD: It looks like in IDEA a project always has some Java source settings, which means that `IdeaProject.getJavaSourceSettings()` should always return non-null.
 TBD: Apply to `.ipr` and `.iml` generation, possibly as another story, so that tooling model and generated files are consistent in module type, and project and module language level.

 #### Implementation